sempare/sempare-delphi-template-engine/README.md

 # License

 The Sempare Template Engine is dual-licensed.
-You may choose to use it under the restrictions of the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) at no cost to you, or you may purchase for user under the [Sempare Limited Commercial License](./docs/commercial.license.md)
+You may choose to use it under the restrictions of the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) at no cost to you, or you may purchase for use under the [Sempare Limited Commercial License](./docs/commercial.license.md)

 The dual-licensing scheme allows you to test the library with no restrictions, but subject to the terms of the GPL.
 A nominal fee is requested to support the maintenance of the library if the product is to be used in commercial products.
 This support fee binds you to the commercial license, removing any of the GPL restrictions, and allowing you to use the library in your products as you will.
+The Sempare Template Engine may not be included/distributed as part of another commercial library without approval / commercial review.

 A commercial licence grants you the right to use Sempare Template Engine in your own applications, royalty free, and without any requirement to disclose your source code nor any modifications to
 Sempare Templte Engine to any other party.
 A commercial licence lasts into perpetuity, and entitles you to all future updates - free of charge.